 When it comes to your home devices, cybersecurity experts say, "if you can connect it, protect it."

-While it's extremely difficult to prevent your home from being hacked, Nathan says there are things you can do to beef up your security.
+Although it's extremely difficult to completely prevent your home from being hacked, Nathan says there are things you can do to beef up security.
+In the same way that door and window locks can help protect your home, every added layer of security can help deter hackers and increase the likelihood that they will move on and look for easier targets.

 1. Secure your Wi-Fi network